+The Luangwa River, which flows right through the heart of South Luangwa National Park, is one of Africa’s most intact river systems.
+The river’s lagoons form the park’s eastern boundary and its muddy waters host an extraordinary number of Nile river crocodiles which can often be seen basking on the river banks.
+The Luangwa River is also home to several hundreds of hippos.
 South Luangwa National Park is not only renowned as one of the greatest wildlife sanctuaries in the world, but also boasts of being the first national park in the country to pioneer the now extremely popular walking safari.
 South Luangwa National Park covers 9,050 square kilometres.
 It is sustained by the Luangwa River which is the park’s lifeblood and main source of water.

 Founded as a game reserve in 1938, it became a national park in 1972 and is the most accessible of the four national parks found in the Luangwa Valley (the others being North Luangwa National Park, Lukusuzi National Park and Luambe National Park).

-The South Luangwa National Park is rich in diverse history.
 Current on-going excavations have revealed some of the earliest evidence for humans in South Central Africa.
 Some of the discoveries that have been made have included Stone Age tools said to date back to at least two million years ago.

 In December 1866, when world renowned missionary and explorer David Livingstone crossed the Luangwa at Perekani, he is known to have said of the area, “I will make this land better known to men that it may become one of their haunts.
 It is impossible to describe its luxuriance.”